-'I would select Irish League players.' says Barraclough
+'I would select Irish League players' - Barraclough

 Baraclough was full of praise for the strides the country's top-flight has made in recent seasons, specifying the move by some clubs to a full-time set-up as having a hugely positive impact.

-The former Motherwell boss will be the co-commentator on Friday night when the Linfield v Glentoran encounter is screened live on BBC Two NI.
+The former Motherwell boss will be the co-commentator on Friday night when the Glentoran v Linfield encounter is screened live on BBC Two NI.

 "Absolutely," Baraclough said when asked if he would select an Irish League player for Northern Ireland.